sachinsdate/starbucks-and-house-prices/README.md

 ![Cohort-wise ATT broken out by event time](images/Fig10.jpg)

 Both plots show exactly the cohort level differences in ATT that we were expecting to see.
 The second plot (cohort-wise trend of the ATT(g) across event times $\tau$ = -4 through +5), is where the real action is:
 * The effect for the earlier cohorts (g=2017, 2018, 2019) is strongly positive and more-or-less steady in the 20%-40% range across the full range of $\tau$.
-This is indeed very encouraging and, in our opinion, sufficient justification of plasibility of both the forward and reverse effect.
+This is indeed very encouraging and, in our opinion, sufficient justification of plausibility of both the forward and reverse effect.
 * The effect for g=2020 is smaller (around 20%) but still strongly positive.
 * The effect for g=2021 is really more noise than valid effect.